 Everyone knows of the Champs Elysees, or the Left Bank, but quintessential Paris is said to reside in the neighborhoods surrounding Sacre-Coeur, the iconic basilica atop one of the city's few hills.
 The historical marker celebrates the district's habitation since the time of Druids.
 Near the base of the funicular is a neighborhood of many bargain stores, bars and restaurants, and close by, the Pigalle red-light district.

 Around the Place de la Bastille area are many more small shops, restaurants and bars.
 Les Passages are two dozen surviving 19th-century covered shopping arcades filled with quirky little boutiques.

 The French love films from everywhere around the world, in many languages, of many periods.
 The area around Centre Pompidou has several legendary cinemas.

-Forum des Images, in Forum des Halles, showcases the best directors at affordable prices.
+Forum des Images, in Forum des Halles, showcases the best film directors in screenings at affordable prices.

-MK2 Beaubourg (50 rue Rambuteau) screens films from many lands in a complex of small cinema rooms on the pedestrian street beside the Pompidou Center.
+MK2 Beaubourg (50 rue Rambuteau), features films from many lands in a complex of small cinema rooms, on the pedestrian street beside the Pompidou Center.

-Cinefil Cinema Latina (20 rue du Temple), located just across from bar Raidd, features original Spanish or English language titles.
+Cinefil Cinema Le Nouveau Latina (20 rue du Temple), located just across from bar Raidd, features original Spanish or English language titles.